Connect with us

 • Thermal insulation: Bricks moderate the temperature owing to their high heat capacity, thereby preserving the thermal efficiency of a building.

-• Durability: Bricks are highly compressible, resistant to severe wearing and tearing for a long time, which makes a building more durable.
+• Durability: Bricks are highly compressible and resistant to severe wearing and tearing for a long time, which makes a building more durable.

-• Sustainability: Bricks are composed of green materials and are environmentally friendly, hence a sustainable building material for green construction.
+• Sustainability: Bricks are a sustainable building material.

-• Fire protection: Bricks provide excellent protection against fire hazards, safeguarding structures as well as lives.
+• Fire protection: Bricks provide excellent facilities regarding the protection of fire hazards, saving structures as well as lives.

 • Noise reduction: Bricks reduce noise, ensuring quiet interior spaces.